Pylons/akhet/docs/index.rst

 **pyramid_sqla** is a library for Pyramid_ applications using SQLAlchemy_, and an application template that brings some of Pylons 1's features to Pyramid.

-Version 0.1 is the intial alpha release for community testing and feedback.
+This is an alpha release for community testing and feedback.
 The goal is a 1.0 release in time for Pyramid 1.0.
 API compatibility between versions is not guaranteed at this early stage.

+.. admonition:: Important version note

+   - Use version 0.2 with Pyramid>=1.0a10.
+   - Version 0.1's application template is compatible only with Pyramid==1.0a9.
+This is not declared in the app's setup.py!
+   - The reason is that 1.0a10 spun off the view  handling code to a separate package ('pyramid_handlers').

 .. _SQLAlchemy: http://sqlalchemy.org/
 .. _Pyramid: http://docs.pylonshq.com/pyramid/dev/